 The recipe is simple to follow and quick to make and one needs to follow the below step by step details which are pretty easy and simple to follow....

 The first step is to boil the meal maker for few minutes by adding some salt and then straining them and squeezing the water from each meal maker.
 Then the curry is made by heating oil and spices.
 The sliced onions are cooked until slight brown.

 Tomatoes are chopped and blended into a puree by adding some salt and red chilli powder.
 The puree is added into the curry along with dry spices.

 The puree is cooked well and then yogurt is added and the whole gravy is cooked well.

 Water is then added to the gravy and then the boiled and squeezed chunks are added into the gravy and cooked for few minutes.
 The gravy becomes thick and the chunks absorb the flavor of the curry after few minutes of cooking.

-This curry is perfect to be eaten with rice, chapathi or mainly it tastes good with pulao recipe such as vegetable pulao or bagara rice.
+This curry is perfect to be eaten with rice, chapati or mainly it tastes good with pulao recipes such as vegetable pulao or bagara rice.

 Soya Chunks Curry Recipe, Meal Maker Gravy

 - 1 cup soya chunks (meal maker)

 - 3 tomatoes. chopped